 Your sinuses (hello, pollen!) aren't the only things confused by unseasonably warm winters.
 February isn't even over and already many trees and shrubs are showing buds that shouldn't be appearing until much closer to official flip-flop season.
 This phenomenon leaves many people wondering what that means for their plants and trees long-term.

-Gibbs Gardens, a botanical garden in Ball Ground, Georgia, opened three weeks earlier than their normal schedule of March 1 as millions of their daffodils were already blooming in February.
+In 2017, Gibbs Gardens, a botanical garden in Ball Ground, Georgia, opened three weeks earlier than their normal schedule of March 1 as millions of their daffodils were already blooming in February.
 Is that a bad thing?
-"I think the plants will be fine, but what it will do is if something [else] is in full bud, for example an azalea, if we get a hard freeze the buds or open blooms will be frozen," says Gibbs Gardens horticulturist Erica Glasener.
+"I think the plants will be fine, but what it will do is if something [else] is in full bud, for example an azalea, if we get a hard freeze the buds or open blooms will be frozen," said Gibbs Gardens horticulturist Erica Glasener.

 And that is the real problem — not so much that the weather turns warm early, but that it is likely to grow cold again — and suddenly.

-"The buds of spring flowers and trees have harden periods that are consistent with slow and steady weather changes," explains horticulture and plants expert Gena Lorraine of London-based landscaping company Fantastic Gardeners in an email interview.
+"The buds of spring flowers and trees have harden periods that are consistent with slow and steady weather changes," explained horticulture and plants expert Gena Lorraine of London-based landscaping company Fantastic Gardeners in an email interview.
 "One abrupt temperature fall can thereafter do more harm than a much colder period in winter that has occurred in a gradual manner."

 And a lot depends on whether the blooms have opened or closed when a freeze hits.

-"There's a difference between a plant having closed blooms popping up and one that has already opened them," Lorraine says.
+"There's a difference between a plant having closed blooms popping up and one that has already opened them," Lorraine said.
 "The latter will suffer significantly greater losses, because the cold weather will almost certainly kill the unshielded petals."

 Since trees, shrubs and plants bloom on their individual clocks, the potential impact is wide and varied.
 "The amount of damage done by the late frosts has to do with the plant's chilling requirement," Lorraine explains.
 "It is a minimum time period at a particular temperature low.
 If the requirements are met, after the time interval has passed, the plant will keep track of temperatures and if it notices warming patterns, it will know it's time to blossom.
 This process is called vernalization.
 It basically tells the trees and shrubs when winter is over according to the native climate."